zachvalenta/notes-sw/comp-sci/algos.md

 * ops/100: 100k
 * traversing 2D array e.g. selection sort (❓ bubble, insertion)
 * quadratic complexity 🗄 branching factor, power set https://www.natemeyvis.com/writing/on-quadratic-complexity/
+> With just two banks, you only need one connection.
+Add a third, and now you have three connections in a triangle.
+With four, it’s six connections.
+Life gets very complicated very fast, in what technologists would recognize as an N-squared relationship.
+[Patrick notes: Many readers have passed geometry at some point and know this  is the number of edges of an N-sided polygon plus the number of diagonals you could draw, which is (of course) N * (N - 1) / 2.
+In CS, we say “Eh, for sufficiently large N, that’s basically N^2.”]  https://www.complexsystemspodcast.com/episodes/money-movement-erik-torenberg/
 ```python
 def selection_sort(unsorted_list):
     unsorted_list_len = len(unsorted_list)